Table of Contents

-2. UNESCO World heritage site
+2. UNESCO World Heritage site

-Plitvice is the oldest and the most well known Croatia National Park.
+Plitvice is the oldest and the most well-known Croatia National Park.
 As you walk through the maze of paths, woods, and meadows in Croatia’spostcard-image of Paradise on Earth, you

 3. Adventure Playground

-The Lika region is blessed with the modest Continental and mild Mediterranean climates, which makes it an ideal adventure playground for various activities that can be enjoyed throughout the year.
+The Lika region is blessed with modest Continental and mild Mediterranean climates, which makes it an ideal adventure playground for various activities that can be enjoyed throughout the year.
 You can bike the forest trails or hike the mountain peaks, ride a horse or swoosh through a zip line, buggy ride or ride the waves.
 The possibilities are endless.
-All you need, an adventurous spirit and let your curiosity be your guide.
+All you need is an adventurous spirit and let your curiosity be your guide.
 Wherever you go, the memories will follow.